apache/ignite/modules/platforms/dotnet/Apache.Ignite.Core.Tests.DotNetCore/README.txt

 How to run:
 1) Build Ignite.NET (only on Windows):  build -version 0.0.1
    Special 0.0.1 version override is used so that we don't have to change package reference in csproj file on each release.
-2) Clear NuGet caches: nuget locals all -clear
+2) Clear NuGet caches: dotnet nuget locals all --clear
 3) Build and run cross-platform tests (any OS): dotnet test